2003 Phnom Penh riots: The riots

-Burning of Thai Embassy in Phnom Penh 2003, Thai authorities at the Thai embassy in Phnom Penh shot and killed one protester, was well as injuring seven others during a demonstration demanding an apology from the Thai star actress for insulting the Cambodian nation.

 On 29 January, rioters attacked the Thai embassy in Phnom Penh, destroying the building.
 Mobs also attacked the premises of Thai-owned businesses, including Thai Airways International and Shin Corp, owned by the family of then Thai prime minister, Thaksin Shinawatra.
 A photograph of a Cambodian man holding a burning portrait of the revered King of Thailand Bhumibol Adulyadej enraged many Thai people.

 The Thai government sent military aircraft to Cambodia to evacuate Thai nationals, while Thais demonstrated outside the Cambodian embassy in Bangkok.
+Thailand notably also sent its aircraft carrier Chakri Naruebet to support the evacuation and as a show of force.

 Responsibility for the riots was disputed: Hun Sen attributed the government's failure to prevent the attacks to "incompetence", and said that the riots were stirred up by "extremists".
 The chairman of the National Assembly, Prince Norodom Ranariddh claimed that opposition leader Sam Rainsy had directed the attacks.
 Rainsy said that he had attempted to prevent the violence.

 Some, including the Thai ambassador to Cambodia at the time, argue that the 29 January 2003 riot was orchestrated.
 Cambodians and Thais alike, in online discussions, asserted that "Hun Sen and elements of the CPP were behind the demonstration".
 The Cambodian prime minister made a speech, just two days prior to the riot, which further reinforced the allegation that was made about the Thai actress's comment.
 Also "despite desperate calls from the frantic Thai ambassador to the Cambodian Foreign Minister, police and Defence Ministry, Cambodian official and police did little to discourage the crowd".
 The Thai embassy was within very close proximity to the Ministry of Interior and the headquarters of the CPP.